Topics Map > DOCUMENT TYPE > User Procedure

 2. After clicking on the UW Benefits tab, the UW Benefits tab displays:

-- The Previous WRS State Service field displays a numeric value, depending upon whether or not there is prior Wisconsin Retirement System (WRS) service.
-This field determines what eligibility an employee has for enrollments.
+- The Previous WRS State and Local Service fields display a numeric value, depending upon whether or not there is prior Wisconsin Retirement System (WRS) service.

 - 0 (e.g. zero) = employee has no prior WRS service